San Miguel de Cozumel, Mexico · Sunday 27 June 2027

 Adjusted Time

 Maya Marathon.
-Run in the jungle is a full marathon held in San Miguel de Cozumel, Mexico, scheduled for Saturday 27 June 2026.
-The course is run on trail surface with 44m of total elevation gain, reaching a maximum altitude of 11m above sea level.
+Run in the jungle is a full marathon held in San Miguel de Cozumel, Mexico.
+It is scheduled for Sunday 27 June 2027.
+The course is run on road surface with 44m of total climbing, with its high point near 11m above sea level.
 For registration and full race details, visit the official Maya Marathon.
 Run in the jungle website.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Maya Marathon.
 Run in the jungle against other marathons to find the right race for your goals.